zyake/PAC.js/README.md

-# simple-pac
+# PAC.js

-simple-pac is a javascript framework that is based on the PAC architecture pattern.
+PAC.js is a javascript framework that is based on the PAC architecture pattern.

 ## Motivation